^

 Prevention of nosocomial infections

-Congestion of the departments, concentration in the ICU of patients with infections, lack of space and personnel
+Overcrowding of departments, concentration of patients with infections in intensive care units, lack of space and personnel

-Isolation of patients with NI, establishment of separate nursing posts
+Isolation of patients with NI, creation of separate nursing stations

 Strict adherence to the rules of antiseptic hand hygiene